alice173/WSW/README.md

 ## Testing Summary

 - **Manual Testing:**
-  - **Devices and Browsers Tested:** [List devices and browsers, ensuring testing was conducted with assistive technologies such as screen readers or keyboard-only navigation.]
+  - **Devices and Browsers Tested:** Chrome, Safari and Firefox.
+Css was edited for safari as some modern css does not work.
-  - **Features Tested:** [Summarise features tested manually, e.g., CRUD operations, navigation.]
+  - **Features Tested:** Crud functionality (view, edit and delete walks), drawing route on map and editing start and end points.
-  - **Results:** [Summarise testing results, e.g., "All critical features worked as expected, including accessibility checks."]
+  - **Results:** Most critical features work as expected - thse that don't are listed under bugs
 - **Automated Testing:**
-  - Tools Used: [Mention any testing frameworks or tools, e.g., Django TestCase.]
+  - Tools Used: Django Testcases of forms and views
-  - Features Covered: [Briefly list features covered by automated tests.]
+  - Features Covered: Forms, get and post requests
-  - Adjustments Made: [Describe any manual corrections to AI-generated test cases, particularly for accessibility.]

 ## Future Enhancements